fun things to do with kids in

 Illinois

 Illinois, the Prairie State," is home to the third largest city in the United States - Chicago, which is filled with fun things to do with kids.
-But there are other places to explore outside the big city: relive the days of Mark Twain on a paddleboat cruise, step into frontier days in living history villages, and explore the mysterious “mound people” pre-Columbian settlements.
+But there are other places to explore outside the big city: step into frontier days in living history villages, relive the days of Mark Twain on a paddleboat cruise, and explore the mysterious “mound people” pre-Columbian settlements.

 Chicago

 Paddleboat River Cruises – In the 19th century, the rivers of Illinois, including the Mississippi River, were a primary form of transportation, carrying passengers, crates and barrels, goods and news.
 Today kids will enjoy a one hour sightseeing cruise on an authentic paddleboat.
-Check out the cruises from Peoria.

 Lincoln’s New Salem (Petersburg) – Abe Lincoln arrived in New Salem in 1831, and spent six years in the town as a storekeeper, postmaster, land surveyor, boatman, lawyer and state representative.
 Visit Lincoln’s New Salem to see what life was like in Illinois when he was twenty something – blacksmith and cooper shops, log houses with period furnishings, a sawmill, the school, green fields and split rail fences.